dcdunkan/deno-news-bot/README.md

 You need to set the following environmental variables to make this work properly:

 - BOT_TOKEN: Bot token of the Telegram bot.
 - CHANNEL: Chat ID where the bot is allowed to send and pin messages (only release news are pinned).

-> If you want to, you can also set a SECRET, which should be also added in the
-> "Secret" header when requesting the server endpoint.
-This helps to avoid
-> _anyone_ on the internet from requesting the server and triggering the feed
-> fetching.

 This project uses
 - [Deno KV](https://docs.deno.com/deploy/kv/manual) to keep track of the already sent feed entries and to keep track of the last pinned message.